woile/npt/README.md

 Commands:
-  install  Install packages for the profile, if no repository provided, it defaults to nixpkgs update   Update all or specific packaages search   Find a package in the registry, if no repository provided, it defaults to nixpkgs remove   Remove one or more packages shell    Open a shell with the given packages
+  install  Install packages for the profile, if no repository provided, it defaults to nixpkgs update   Update all or specific packages search   Find a package in the registry, if no repository provided, it defaults to nixpkgs remove   Remove one or more packages shell    Open a shell with the given packages